datanav/docs/technical/wave-powerofficego.rst

 -----------------------------------------------
 Before any synchronization can take place, a link between a Wave Customer and a Powerofficego Customers person must be established.

-A new Powerofficego Customers person will be created from a Wave Customer if it is connected to a Wave Vendor, Invoice, Customer, or Customer-person that is synchronized into Powerofficego.
+A new Powerofficego Customers person will be created from a Wave Customer if it is connected to a Wave Invoice that is synchronized into Powerofficego.

 Once a link between a Wave Customer and a Powerofficego Customers person is established, it will keep in sync between the two systems, regardless of where it is edited.